Canoeing & kayaking around Darwin

-The coastal and inland waterways surrounding Darwin are perfect for exploring by canoe or kayak.
-Darwin Harbour is a great spot to jump in a sea kayak, while nearby areas are well suited for canoeing.
-If you’re keen to take part in multiday kayaking trips, then head 321km south to Nitmiluk National Park to paddle the Katherine River, where you’ll experience some of the best kayaking in the country.
+Darwin Harbour is a great spot to jump in a sea kayak, while nearby waterways are well suited for canoeing.
+If you’re keen to take part in multi-day kayaking trips, then head 321km south to Nitmiluk National Park to paddle the Katherine River, where you’ll experience some of the best kayaking in the country.
 Tours can be arranged from Darwin.

 Boasting one of the most scenic parts of the coast in the Top End, Darwin Harbour is ripe for exploration by paddling about in a sea kayak.
 While conditions are generally suited for all levels, if you’re not experienced in the area it’s best to make enquiries before heading out.
 Check the weather report as well as the local information on crocodiles, which seasonally inhabit the waters.

 You’ll find outlets based in Darwin that both sell and hire a variety of kayaks and canoes, as well as gear to suit your activities – whether that’s a fun paddle in the waves, sunset trips, or a spot of fishing.
 Other kayaking regions nearby include the coastline around the western side of the harbour to Cox Peninsula.